sighupio/workshop-material/exercises/demos/kubernetes/power-app/README.md

 But what is really happening here?
 Let's discuss this together.

-## Exposing applications via Ingress
+## Exposing applications via Ingress (Minikube users)

-So far we have exposed the frontend using `NodePort`, but accessing the service with the combination `<ip>:<port>` isn't exactly ideal.
+So far we have exposed the frontend using `ClusterIP`, but accessing the service with the combination `<ip>:<port>` isn't exactly ideal.
 Time to see something more advanced: `Ingress`

-`minikube addons enable ingress`
+`cd cluster-setup/minikube && make addons`

 We can apply the ingress as follows: